theatersoft/bus/README.md

 BUS Proxy request { path: '/1/', intf: 'Ping', member: 'fail', args: [] } rejected fail rejected fail
 ```
-This ping test called methods (which returned 'ping' and threw 'fail' respectively) to the Ping service running in terminal 2:
+This ping test called methods (which returned 'ping' and threw 'fail' respectively) in the Ping service running in terminal 2:
 ```
 BUS   2-> /1/Ping.ping( ) from /2/
 Ping.ping
 BUS   3-> /1/Ping.fail( ) from /2/
 Ping.fail
 ```
-You'll also see the bus requests logged in the root node in terminal 1:
+You'll also see the bus requests logged in terminal 1 as they are routed through the root node:
 ```
 BUS / adding child /2
 BUS   0-> /Bus.addNode( /2/ ) from /2/